rdelong111/phase-3-sinatra-react-project/README.md

 [http://localhost:9292](http://localhost:9292).

 ### Frontend Setup
-On the other terminal, navigate to the project client directory:
+Once the server is running navigate to the project client directory in another terminal:
 ```console
 $ cd project-client
 ```